-The next penguin on this list is the Royal penguin that is often characterized as the most beautiful penguin species.
+The next type of penguin is the Royal penguin that is often characterized as the most beautiful penguin species.
 The Royal penguin has an orange-pink short and thick beak that has a callus on both sides of the base.

 Snares Penguin (Eudyptes Robustus)

-Native to the Snares Islands, the Snare penguin Eudyptes robustus is pretty much very similar to the Fiordland penguin.
+Native to the Snares Islands, the Snare penguin is pretty much very similar to the Fiordland penguin.

-- This species of penguin is considered to be the most restricted penguin in term of its distribution because the range of its breeding is only restricted to the Snares group.
+This type of penguin is considered to be the most restricted penguin in term of its distribution because the range of its breeding is only restricted to the Snares group.